Teen Counseling & Mental Health: Options For Free Counseling For Teens

 • The Trans Lifeline, which provides support to people who identify as transgender or nonbinary: 1-877-565-8860

 Many of the above-mentioned hotlines and programs also have public websites available.
-While you will likely not be able to find free therapy services directly through these websites, they can connect you to lists of providers and their specialties, as well as to screening tools to help you learn more about various mental health conditions.
+While you will likely not be able to find free therapy or counseling services for teenagers directly through these websites, they can connect you to lists of providers and their specialties, as well as to screening tools to help you learn more about various mental health conditions.

 Online therapy